Collapse of the Atlantic northwest cod fishery: Mismanagement

 In 1949, Newfoundland joined Canada as a province and so its fishery fell under the management of the Department of Fisheries and Oceans (DFO).
 The department mismanaged the resource and allowed overfishing.

-In 1969, the number of fishing trawlers increased, and coastal fishermen complained.
-That resulted in the federal government redefining the offshore fishery boundaries several times and eventually extended its limits from 3 to 200 nmi offshore, as part of its claim for an exclusive economic zone under the UNCLOS.

 In 1968, the cod catch peaked at 810,000 tons, approximately three times more than the maximum yearly catch achieved before the super-trawlers.
 Around eight million tons of cod were caught between 1647 and 1750 (103 years), encompassing 25 to 40 cod generations.
 The factory trawlers took the same amount in 15 years.

-In 1976, the Canadian government declared the right to manage the fisheries in an exclusive economic zone that extended to 200 nmi offshore.
-The government wanted to reverse declining fish stocks by removing foreign fishing within the new inshore fishery boundaries.
-Fish mortality decreased immediately not because of a rise in cod stocks but because foreign trawlers could no longer fish the waters.
-Therefore, Fisheries and Oceans set quotas overestimating the total supply and increased the total allowable catch.
+In 1969, the number of fishing trawlers increased, and coastal fishermen complained.
+That resulted in the federal government redefining the offshore fishery boundaries several times.
+In 1976, the Canadian government declared the right under the UNCLOS to manage the fisheries in an exclusive economic zone that extended to 200 nmi offshore.
+Fish mortality decreased immediately, not because of a rise in cod stocks but because foreign trawlers could no longer fish the waters.
+Therefore, DFO set quotas overestimating the total supply and increased the total allowable catch.
 With the absence of foreign fishing, many Canadian and American fishing trawlers took their place, and the number of cod kept diminishing past the point of recovery.

 Many local fishers noticed the drastic decrease of cod and tried to inform local government officials.
 In a 1978 white paper, the Newfoundland government stated:

 It must be recognised that both the Federal and Provincial Governments, plant workers, and the private sector, which includes fishermen, all have a role to play at influencing and directing the course of development within the fisheries sector.
 It is essential, therefore, that various interest group conflicts be minimized and that the appropriate measures be taken to ensure that benefits accruing from the exploitation of fish stocks are consistent with rational resource management objectives and desirable socio-economic considerations.